microsoft/sarif-tools/README.md

-copy     Write a new SARIF file containing optionally-filtered data from other SARIF file(s) csv      Write a CSV file listing the issues from the SARIF files(s) specified diff     Find the difference between two [sets of] SARIF files html     Write an HTML representation of SARIF file(s) for viewing in a web browser info     Print information about SARIF file(s) structure ls       List all SARIF files in the directories specified
+copy     Write a new SARIF file containing optionally-filtered data from other SARIF file(s) csv      Write a CSV file listing the issues from the SARIF files(s) specified diff     Find the difference between two [sets of] SARIF files emacs    Write a representation of SARIF file(s) for viewing in emacs html     Write an HTML representation of SARIF file(s) for viewing in a web browser info     Print information about SARIF file(s) structure ls       List all SARIF files in the directories specified